ZmnSCPxj-jr/sidepool/doc/02-transactions.md

-For example, to determine if the Third update transaction must be recreated, we should check the current pool update counter if bits 4, 3, 2, 1, 0 are all 1s, as those bits are to the right of the bit field of the Third update transaction.
+For example, to determine if the Third update transaction must be recreated, we should check the current pool update counter if bits 4, 3, 2, 1, 0 are all 1s, as those bits are to the right of the bit field of the Third update transaction (bits 5 and 6).
 This is because once we add 1 to the counter, a carry of 1 will propagate all the way to bit 5, causing the Third update transaction to change.